sebnyberg/sqlite-migrate-example/README.md

 # sqllite-migrate-example

-Example of using golang-migrate + sqllite3 + go:embed
+Example of using golang-migrate + sqllite3 + go:embed.